fingerthief/recommendarr/README.md

 ### Option 3: Docker Compose

 The repository includes a `docker-compose.yml` file.
-Simply run:
+For proper access from outside your network:

 ```bash
 # Clone the repository